Fatmire09/Smart-Greenhouse-Controller/README.md

 The pump turns ON when the soil moisture drops below 10% and it turns OFF when the moisture rises above 55%.
 The use of two different thershold is needed to prevent rapid oscilalations and ensure a stable system behavior, although they can be customized according to the preferred moisture level of the soil.

-The RGB led turn blue while the pump is running.
+The RGB led turns blue while the pump is running.

 #### Automatic Ventilation
 The stepper motor controls the greenhouse door allowing proper ventilation and stabilization fo temperatures.